|

 you are in the neighbourhood of Doro Lanthron.

-"And there is a certain young lady who will be very disappointed
+"And there is a certain young lady," he added, "who

-if we do not see you soon, my lord," he added, winking.
+will be very disappointed if we do not see you soon, my lord."

-Eámanë bent and kissed Gimli tenderly on the forehead
+Eámanë bent, and tenderly kissed Gimli on the forehead,

 then mounted her pony and set off with her parents.
 Gimli watched